 Doing research, from which I would exclude routine laboratory or lecture experiments that are part of a structured course, can take on many different forms.
 Experimentalists will often engage in a faculty member’s larger, ongoing projects.
 A theoretically-inclined student may work more independently.
 In some instances, prior research experiences in more theoretically-slanted projects may primarily involve reading the literature, possibly talking with a faculty member, and developing an idea.
 Our reviewers report excellent examples of this kind of work in mathematics, for example.
 In all cases, however, it is important that you demonstrate ownership of the project, or some part of the project.
 Another important point applies to experimental work.
 You do not have to be involved in a research project that occurs on the world’s largest particle accelerator.
 You can demonstrate sophisticated and elegant thinking and analysis doing research on the ecosystem of the pond behind your dorm.

 Your take away should be “get involved in research and get involved in research as early in your undergraduate experience as possible!”
 If you are going to be nominated as a sophomore for a Goldwater scholarship, the above discussion clearly suggests that you should start engaging in research during your freshman year of college (or even in high school).

 FAQS – Goldwater Eligibility

-Can a student who intends to pursue a Medical Degree receive a Goldwater Scholarship?
+I intend to pursue a Medical Degree.
+Can I receive a Goldwater Scholarship?

 I am in a 5-year BS/MS degree program in engineering?
 Am I eligible for Goldwater support in my 5th year?